Assistant Professor / Lecturer in French Studies, Maynooth University

 The University is a modern institution - dynamic, research-led, engaged, and grounded in the traditions of liberal education.
 With almost 16,000 students, Maynooth is Ireland’s fastest-growing university, yet we retain a collegial campus culture that is central to our ability to bring significant interdisciplinary expertise to bear in tackling some of the most fundamental challenges facing society today.
 MU has a distinctive disciplinary profile compared to other universities in Ireland, with research and teaching strengths in humanities and social sciences, science, electronic engineering, business, law, and teacher education.
 The University has major research institutes and centres in the areas of: humanities; social sciences; mathematics, computation, and communication; human health; business and service innovation; climate change; and Geocomputation.

-The University has, under the, further enhanced its capacity and reputation for research, transformed its undergraduate curriculum, grown postgraduate enrolments and become even more international, diverse, and engaged.
+The University has, under the University Strategic Plan 2012-17, further enhanced its capacity and reputation for research, transformed its undergraduate curriculum, grown postgraduate enrolments and become even more international, diverse, and engaged.
 MU makes, and is seen to make, an important and distinctive contribution to our national system of higher education.

-Maynooth University is now embarking upon a new and exciting phase with the development of thewith a vision to consolidate the international reputation of Maynooth University “ .”
+Maynooth University is now embarking upon a new and exciting phase with the development of the University Strategic Plan 2018-22, with a vision to consolidate the international reputation of Maynooth University “as a university known for outstanding teaching, excellent research, a global outlook, effective engagement with the society we serve, and our distinctive approach to the challenges facing modern higher education.”

 • targeted investment in research capacity in a number of priority areas;